-Conjunctions are essential tools in English grammar that connect words, phrases, or clauses.
-Among them, coordinating and subordinating conjunctions play distinct roles in sentence construction.
-Understanding their differences is crucial for writing clear and effective sentences.
-In this blog, we’ll explore the difference between coordinating and subordinating conjunctions, provide examples, and include a worksheet with exercises and answers to help you master their usage.
+Conjunctions are the tools in English grammar that connect words and phrases.
+Among them are coordinating and subordinating conjunctions, that plays distinct role in the making of sentence.
+Understanding their differences is important for writing of clear and effective sentences.
+In this blog, we’ll explore the difference between coordinating and subordinating conjunctions, provide examples, and include a worksheet with exercises and answers to help you learn about their usage.

 What are Coordinating and Subordinating Conjunctions?